caraml-dev/xp/docs/how-to/06_modifying_experiments.md

 ## Experiment History

-When an experiment is edited or its status is changed, the existing details in the experiment prior to the edit would be saved as a historical version and can be viewed from the **History** tab in the Experiment Details view.
+When an experiment is edited, the existing details in the experiment prior to the edit would be saved as a historical version and can be viewed from the **History** tab in the Experiment Details view.
+Note that status changes via the Activate / Deactivate action would still create a historical version but would not increment the version number.

 ## Deleting Experiments